wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

 At the bottom of the window, you get a quick info on what dimensions the scan has (width, height and channels).

-The three sliders allow you to select the channels from the hyper-spectral image to act as red, green and blue channel for the fake RGB image that is being displayed.
+The three sliders allow you to select the channels from the hyperspectral image to act as red, green and blue channel for the fake RGB image that is being displayed.
 Left-clicking on the label next to the slider, depicting the current channel value, pops up a dialog for entering a specific channel.